CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ## Fetching
 to grab the changes done to a repo you may use `fetch`  it brings all the changes without updating any thing, it is like downloading without installing

+after you fetch, you may check the changes using `git log <remote repo name>/branch`

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8